yannisce/js-calculator/README.md

 # :pager:	JavaScript Calculator
-A simple calculator written in JavaScript and using CSS Grid for styling
+A simple calculator written in JavaScript using CSS Grid for the layout.

 To quickly get started run:
   ```